PLEASE NOTE WE ARE RECRUITING FOR VOLUNTEERS WHO LIVE IN OR CLOSE TO THE FOLLOWING AREAS;

 The first site recruting volunteers will be the Durham City Area

-Shifts patterns may vary across the different centres but tend to : 2-4 hour session e.g. 8 am – 2 pm, 2 pm – 6 pm and 6pm to 8pm.
+Shifts patterns may vary across the different centres but tend to be : 2-4 hour session e.g. 8 am – 2 pm, 2 pm – 6 pm and 6pm to 8pm.

 Full travel expenses will be offered if needed including a mileage allowance.
 Please note we will be encouraging people not to use public transport in order to help slow the spread of the Covid-19 Virus but to volunteer at the vaccination centre closest to home which you can walk, cycle or drive to.